-To clarify this idea, figure 3 depicts three ranges that are defined with respect to each robot $r_i$ .
+To clarify this idea, figure 4 depicts three ranges that are defined with respect to each robot $r_i$ .
 The innermost range is the sensing range of $r_i$ , within which the robot can use a sensor-based tracking algorithm to maintain passive contact with targets in its field of view.
 The middle range is the predictive tracking range of the robot $r_i$ , which defines the range in which targets localized by other robots $r_k \neq r_i$ can affect $r_i$ 's movements.
 The outermost range is the communication range of the robot, which defines the extent of the robot's communicated messages.
-Here, it is assumed that the communication range covers the entire area S. For simplicity, we assume that the sensing, predictive tracking, and communications ranges are the same, respectively, across all robot team members.
+Here, it is assumed that the communication range covers the entire area S.

-Figure 3: Definition of the sensing range, predictive tracking range, and communication range of a robot.
+Figure 4: Definition of the sensing range, predictive tracking range, and communication range of a robot.
 Although the exact range values may change, we assume that the relative ordering of range distances remains the same.